mjoyal/scheduler/README.md

 # Interview Scheduler
 Scheduler is a React based application that makes scheduling interview appointments easy & fun!
+Add, edit and delete appointments easily for any day of the week.

+Enter the name of the student and select
+An instructor.
+Form validation will stop any requests to the database if there is no student name entered or interview selected.
+If there are errors saving or deleting Scheduler will let you know with an error message.

 ## Adding an appointment